 - Expect to see your veterinarian multiple times in the first year of your cat’s life.

-- Routine veterinary visits are a vital for your cat, helping him to live a long, healthy life.
+- Routine veterinary visits are a vital for your cat, helping her to live a long, healthy life.

 - Together, you and your veterinarian will become a united team creating and implementing your growing kitten’s wellness plan.